 Alex Schopp -

-So many great terrible choices to choose from here.
+So manygreat terrible choices to choose from here.
 With no "true" parameters, I categorized this as best I could.
 I'm sure there are plenty of other films that would look great on this list, but these seem like acceptable selections for the most part.

 1. X-Men: The Last Stand (2006)

 This title easily stands out from the rest to me because I can't even tell you how hyped I was leaving the theater after seeing this.
 Bryan Singer teased us with wonderful character building in the first two films, and when Brett Ratner took over to direct the final chapter, all he gave us was eye candy.
 At the time, I was awe-struck, because so many great characters were being presented and culminating to one epic climax.
-But, a few days later, I realized there was zero substance to the film and we'd all been duped!
+But, a few days later, I realized there was zero substance to the film and we'd all been duped!2.
+The Happening (2008)

 I think maybe the problem is that after we saw "The Sixth Sense" we just assumed that every M. Night Shyamalan film was supposed to have an epic twist ending?
 I still had hope for the director at the time (and was a Mark Wahlberg fan), so I thought he might surprise us all and come back with an surprise hit!
 But alas, not a damn thing happened in the film.
-It's still far and away the worst film from Shyamalan's filmography.
+It's still far and away the worst film from Shyamalan's filmography.3.
+Planet of the Apes (2001)

 Okay, Mark Wahlberg back in action again.
 Plus Tim Burton was at the helm, looking to put his signature dark stamp on the already-famous Planet of the Apes story.
 Coming off films like "Mars Attacks!" and "Sleepy Hollow", I wasn't yet prepared for Burton's drastic directorial decline that was on the horizon.
 I had hopes for this, but again, nothing happened!
-I watched the entire film and instantly knew that there was no substance here.
+I watched the entire film and instantly knew that there was no substance here.4.
+I Am Legend (2007)

 I was mostly interested in this because it was a rough adaptation of the classic film, "The Last Man on Earth" (1964), of which I am a big fan.
 I always loved the idea of being the last survivor amongst a hoard of zombie-vampires.
 I have no problems with Will Smith, but the CG in this film was inexcusable.
 Why they opted for full CG creatures, I have no idea, but I was never able to get into the story.
 To this day, I have absolutely zero interest in turning the film on again.
-This could have been so much greater.
+This could have been so much greater.5.
+The Mummy: Tomb of the Dragon Emperor (2008)

 Most people won't have this on their list because they didn't much care for the previous two installments of the franchise.
 But I enjoyed them.
 They weren't amazing, but they were fun adventure tales.
 When this came out I somehow missed it in theaters, but did pay to rent it OnDemand as soon as it released.
 There are few new movies I've ever fallen asleep to; this is one of them.
 And I know some might discourage this selection because I never did watch the entire thing, but I feel like that's kind of the point here.
 I had some expectations for this one, but it was so terrible I couldn't even make it through.